Selig Newman: Biography

 Selig Newman was born and educated at Posen.
 He devoted himself to Biblical studies, and at an early age he was given an office in the chief synagogue of Berlin.
 Newman moved to England in 1814, and was soon afterwards appointed minister to the Jewish community of Plymouth by Chief Rabbi Solomon Hirschell.
 While in London, Newman took part in spirited public debates at the Freemasons' Tavern with Christian missionaries.
 Having challenged any Jewish convert or learned Christian to dispute with him on Old Testament messianic prophecies, he held a well-attended public disputation with Joseph Wolff on 8 March 1827.
 Newman also delivered regular Shabbat sermons at the Jews' Free School, the building being always crowded by anxious listeners.

 At the same time, Newman taught Hebrew at the University of Oxford.
 As a Jew, Newman was debarred from a professorship, but among his pupils were many distinguished Christian and Jewish scholars, including Morris Jacob Raphall, David Woolf Marks, and future Archbishop of Canterbury Archibald Campbell Tait.
-Newman left for the United States in about 1849 and settled in New York City, gaining a livelihood as teacher and writer.
+Newman left for the United States in about 1849 and settled in New York City, gaining a livelihood as a teacher and writer.
 He died there in February 1871, and was buried in the Beth Olam Cemetery.